tekuma/curator-portal/README.md

 ## Testing

-There are several possibilities for creating or using a MySQL database for testing.
-During testing, it is critical not to use the production (a.k.a. deployed) database because insertions, deletions, and other table modifications.
-Each possibility that is currently supported is described below.

 To perform all tests on the server software,

     npm run testserv

+The default testing configuration does NOT require access to a MySQL database.
+Instead, an in-memory SQLite database is used.
+The database provider during testing can be chosen via the environment variable TEKUMA_TEST_DB.
+If it is not defined or `TEKUMA_TEST_DB=sqlite`, SQLite is used.
+To use MySQL (consult notes below about how to access various MySQL servers),

+    export TEKUMA_TEST_DB=mysql

+There are several possibilities for creating or using a MySQL database for testing.
+During testing, it is critical not to use the production database because insertions, deletions, and other table modifications.
+Each possibility for MySQL servers that is currently supported during testing is described below.

 ### Using an existing remote database